AntonC9019/UnityTemplate/README.md

    git commit -m "Commit Unity files"
    ```

 7. Commit the changes to the remote.
-This one may hang forever on 100% completion, in which case you should check if the commit has appeared on the remote, and then you can safely kill it.
+This one may hang forever on 100% completion, in which case you should check if the commit has appeared on the remote, and then you can safely kill the hanging process in the terminal.
    ```
    git push
    ```